• Skip to primary navigation

 Language might change slightly.
 Styles of dress might change.
 Minor technological change might occur.
 But individuals knew who they were and where they fit into a culture or tribe or village.
 Real change was slow.
 Life might be hard, but they knew what to expect.

-Toffler saw that the rate of change in modern society was speeding up at a rate which would have been unimaginable to people of the past.
+Toffler saw that the rate of change in modern society was increasing in ways which would have been unimaginable to people of the past.
 Industrialization had already changed everything in about 150 years — and uprooted societies — and as Toffler wrote, information and communication were starting to do the same thing in an even more brutal way.
 And at a far faster pace.

 The speed of information and communication technology has created something we never expected.
 It’s created a web of tentacles which control us — by our own choice.